Amit Tiwari

-Amit Tiwari is an Indian actor who predominantly works in Telugu films.
+Amit Tiwari (born 6 February 1980) is an actor from India who predominantly works in Telugu films.
 He is known for playing antagonist roles in films such as Vikramarkudu (2006), Lakshyam (2007), Rowdy Rathore (2012) and Temper (2015).
 He was a contestant in the second season of the reality Telugu reality television show Bigg Boss in 2018, where he finished in the seventh place and was evicted on day 98.

 Career

 Amit starred in many films from back in 2004 till date, mostly in villainous roles.

 Amit participated in the second season of Bigg Boss, the reality TV show which was hosted by Nani.
 The show aired on Star Maa.
 Amit finished in the seventh place.